Revision of EU Plant Health Law

 See EU Plant Health Law explained, Provisional list of high risk plants explained, and Provisional listing of pests, commodities and additional plant health requirements.

-A significant change in this new proposal relates to RNQPs, which are defined in ISPM 5 as “A non-quarantine pest whose presence in plants for planting affects the intended use of those plants with an economically unacceptable impact and which is therefore regulated within the territory of the importing contracting party”.
+A significant change in this new Regulation relates to RNQPs, which are defined in ISPM 5 as “A non-quarantine pest whose presence in plants for planting affects the intended use of those plants with an economically unacceptable impact and which is therefore regulated within the territory of the importing contracting party”.

 Resources